 Diwali or Deepavali, The festival of lights is celebrated with lighting of small clay lamps and bursting various kinds of crackers.
 The festival signifies the triumph of good over evil.

 These lamps are kept on during the night & house is cleaned, both done in order to make the goddess Laxmi feel welcome.
 It is believed that the bursting of Firecrackers drives away the evil spirit.

-1. Hati ghoda Mithei (Sweets of different animal shape) – A special kind of sweets made of sugar available in different colors with shapes of various animals like Tiger, Lion, Elephant, Horse and many more.
+1. Hati Ghoda Mithai (Sweets of different animal shape) – A special kind of sweets made of sugar available in different colours with shapes of various animals like Tiger, Lion, Elephant, Horse and many more.

-3. Goddess Kali Puja: Kali Puja is one of the major festival of Odisha.
+3. Goddess Kali Puja: Kali Puja is one of the major festivals of Odisha.
 The festival is celebrated in various cities of the state.

 4. Cuttack Kali Puja: The Kali Puja here is over 150-years-old.
 Just a fortnight after Durga Puja, the city braces up for Kali Puja that coincides with Diwali, a celebration of the victory of good over evil.
 If you like to watch immersion processions, then you must visit Cuttack during Kali Puja immersion to witness the long processions.

 5. Chinna Mastaka Kali at Bhakrabad, Cuttack: The only puja committee that worships the ‘Chhinamasta’ form of the deity is the Bakhrabad Kali Puja Committee.
 Here, the deity holds her own severed head in one hand and a scimitar in another.

 6. Chandi Medha at Cuttack Kali Puja: Unlike Cuttack Durga Puja, about 20 Chandi Medha’s are installed in different puja mandaps across the city.